divyasharmasal/liftedmobile/docs/deployment.md

 3. The administrator password for the CMS
 4. The authentication key used between the scraper and the CMS server

-If run on Linux, this command uses entropy from `/dev/urandom` to generate a 100-character long alphanumeric secret.
+If run on Linux, the following command uses entropy from `/dev/urandom` to generate a 100-character long alphanumeric secret.
 You are, however, responsible for the randomness and security of each secret string you produce.

 ```bash
 python -c "import random; import string; print(''.join(random.SystemRandom().choice(string.ascii_uppercase + string.ascii_lowercase + string.digits) for _ in range(100)))"